-The Islamic debt instrument sukuk has been in the financial market for nearly two decades now, but we do not know why a firm would prefer an Islamic debt over conventional debt set aside the religiosity issue.
-We analyze that there is a genuine reason to choose Islamic debt because it has lighter indebtedness consequence, benefits of avoiding external trustee monitoring, and tax incentives.
-Based on the cross-country data as of 2002-2016 for 346 firms issuing dollar-denominated global sukuk and bonds, the test results show that firms that prefer Islamic debt and issue sukuk are financially more unstable, and thus exposing to higher insolvency risk as compared to bond issuing counterparts.
-This finding is consistent across different dimensions, such as: cross-country, cross-industry, size groups, and crisis periods.
-Therefore, we conclude that sukuk offers an alternative channel of debt financing for the firms with lower creditworthiness having difficulties to approach the conventional debt market.
+The Islamic debt instrument sukuk has been in the market for two decades; still, we do not know why a firm prefers an Islamic debt over conventional debt, set aside religiosity issue.
+We argue there is a genuine reason to choose Islamic debt because it has lighter indebtedness, benefits of avoiding external monitoring, and tax incentives.
+Based on the cross-country data for 346 firms issuing dollar-denominated global sukuk and bonds, we find that firms that prefer Islamic debt and issue sukuk are financially more unstable, and thus exposing to higher insolvency risk as compared to bond issuing firms.

 |Journal||Emerging Markets Review|

 Bibliographical noteNOTICE: this is the author’s version of a work that was accepted for publication in Emerging Markets Review.
 Changes resulting from the publishing process, such as peer review, editing, corrections, structural formatting, and other quality control mechanisms may not be reflected in this document.
 Changes may have been made to this work since it was submitted for publication.
 A definitive version was subsequently published in Emerging Markets Review, 44 (2020) DOI:10.1016/j.ememar.2020.100712

 © 2020, Elsevier.
 Licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International http://creativecommons.org/licenses/by-nc-nd/4.0/

 - Insolvency risk